 No, it’s not OK to staple an SD card, a compact flash card, or any other kind of flash media to an envelope, a piece of paper, or anything else.

-About 15 years ago, I was working my first full-time job, and my phone rang with my first crisis.
+It was 1997.
+I was working my first full-time job, and my phone rang with my first crisis.

 “What happened to the K drive?” the caller asked.